traject/traject/README.md

   * [traject_alephsequential_reader](https://github.com/traject-project/traject_alephsequential_reader/): read MARC files serialized in the AlephSequential format, as output by Ex Libris's Alpeh ILS.
   * [traject_horizon](https://github.com/jrochkind/traject_horizon): Export MARC records directly from a Horizon ILS rdbms, as serialized MARC or to  index into Solr.
   * [traject_umich_format](https://github.com/billdueber/traject_umich_format/): opinionated code and associated macros to extract format (book, audio file, etc.) and types (bibliography, conference report, etc.) from a MARC record.
 Code mirrors that used by the University of Michigan, and is an alternate approach to that taken by the `marc_formats` macro in `Traject::Macros::MarcFormatClassifier`.
-  * [traject_solrj_writer](https://github.com/traject/traject_solrj_writer): a jruby-only writer that uses the solrj .jar to talk directly to solr.
-Your only option for speaking to a solr version < 3.2, which is when the json handler was added.
+  * [traject_solrj_writer](https://github.com/traject-project/traject_solrj_writer): a jruby-only writer that uses the solrj .jar to talk directly to solr.
+Your only option for speaking to a solr version < 3.2, which is when the json handler was added to solr.

 # Development